Practical guide to visiting Barcelona’s Sagrada Família

 2. Standard ticket with audio guide and towers

 Optionally, you can also book tickets including a visit to the towers.
 The towers are definitely an architectural masterpiece and of course you get a great view as well.
-This ticket also includes the audio guide.
-Please note: for safety reasons, children under the age of six, pregnant women, the disabled and the visually impaired are not allowed to visit the towers.
+This ticket also includes the audio guide..
+Access to the tower will be exactly 1 hour after your selected time to access the Basilica.
+For safety reasons, only children over 6 can visit the towers and under 16s must be accompanied by an adult.

 • Secure payment